Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 We may calculate inside $\saut(\Hb/k)$, using the property $f_sf_tf_{st}^{-1} = \widetilde{\alpha}(f'_sf'_t(f'_{st})^{-1})$, that:

 This shows that $(\widetilde{\alpha}\circ i)f$ is also a homomorphism. \end{prf}

 \begin{thm} Suppose given a field $k$ such that $[k:k^p] = p$ and a pseudo-reductive group $\Gb$ over $k_s$.
-Then every \'etale band on $k$ of the form $(\Gb,\kappa)$ is globally representable. \end{thm} \begin{prf} By Theorem \ref{thmpsredstrmain}, we immediately reduce to the two cases where $\Gb$ is either totally non-reduced or generalized standard.
+Then every \'etale band on $k$ of the form $(\Gb,\kappa)$ is globally representable. \end{thm} \begin{prf} By Theorem \ref{thmpsredstrmain}, we immediately reduce to the two cases where $\Gb$ is either totally non-reduced or generalized standard (because a general $\Gb$ decomposes functorially-in-isomorphisms into a product of groups of the two types).
 As the first case is settled in Lemma \ref{lemreprtotnonred}, we may assume that $\Gb$ is a generalized standard pseudo-reductive group.
-Furthermore, we proceed in two steps, first resolving the case when $\Gb$ is perfect (i.e.\ $\mathcal D(\Gb) = \Gb$; see Subsection \ref{ssectpsred1}):
+We proceed in two steps, first resolving the case when $\Gb$ is perfect (i.e.\ $\mathcal D(\Gb) = \Gb$; see Subsection \ref{ssectpsred1}):

 \textit{Step 1: $\Gb$ is perfect.} Let $j : \mathrm R(\Ga)\rightarrow\Gb$ be the map coming from any generalized standard presentation of $\Gb$, uniquely functorial with respect to isomorphisms in $\Gb$ (see Theorem \ref{thmgenstandfunct}(b), which also shows that $j$ is surjective).
 As its formation commutes with pullbacks $s_*$, $s\in\Gamma$ (this again uses the fact that $[k : k^p] = p$ as in Proposition \ref{propsemiautpsred}), an element $f$ of $\saut(\Gb/k)$ lifts uniquely to an element $f'$ of $\saut(\mathrm R(\Ga)/k)$.
 There is moreover an exact sequence